Nonperturbative renormalization group beyond melonic sector: The Effective Vertex Expansion method for group fields theories: EVE for a mixing tensorial theory space

 \subsection{Structure equations for effective vertices}

 In this section we investigate the structure of the LO effective vertices with $2$, $4$, $6$ and $8$ points.
 We will use the method discussed on \cite{Lahoche:2018vun}, by using the structure of the LO graphs established in the previous section.
 The aim is to get a closed set around just-renormalizable interactions, using them to parametrize the entirety of the renormalization group flow in the sector including melons and pseudo-melons.
-As we will see in the next section, the momentum dependence for $4$-point effective vertices play a crucial role for the computation of the anomalous dimension, providing a contribution, which not included in standard crude troncations.
-Moreover, $6$ and $8$-point effective vertices are require in order to close the infinite hierarchical system coming from Wetterich equation \eqref{Wett}.
+As we will see in the next section, the momentum dependence for four-point effective vertices plays a crucial role for the computation of the anomalous dimension, providing a contribution, which not included in standard crude truncations.
+Moreover, six and eight-point effective vertices are require in order to close the infinite hierarchical system coming from Wetterich equation \eqref{Wett}.
 From this equation, it is clear that the flow for $\Gamma^{(n)}$ involves $\Gamma^{(n=2)}$.
-Then, in the melonic sector, the system will be closed if we compute the $6$-point effective vertices having $3$-valent melon graph as boundary graph.
-In the same way, to close the non-branching pseudo-melonic sector around marginal interactions requires $8$-point functions with non-branching pseudo-melonic graph as boundary graph. \\
+Then, in the melonic sector, the system will be closed if we compute the six-point effective vertices having a three-valent melon graph as boundary graph.
+In the same way, to close the non-branching pseudo-melonic sector around marginal interactions requires eight-point functions with non-branching pseudo-melonic graph as boundary graph. \\